 Sioux Falls Career and Technical Education Academy.
 Targeted specifically at high school students, this course provides the tools for entry-level CNA work upon graduation.
 16 hours of clinical training are provided alongside classroom instruction from experienced tutors.
 Graduates of this program are also provided with assistance on finding a job after it is complete.

-CNA Training in Rapid City, SD
+CNA Classes in Rapid City, SD

 Western Dakota Tech.
 This course is two classes, worth, three college credits, which cover all of the basics required to undergo the state competency examination.
 Fees are around $600.
 More info can be found by calling at (605) 718-2963.